Rafipilot/embedding_bucketing/README.md

 from config import openai_key  # openai key  you should have your api key in a seperate folder in gitgnore

-em.config(openai) # setting up the module with your api key
+em.config(openai) # setting up the module, here you pass your personal Openai api key through

 cache_file="cache_genre.json"  # name of the cache file to save the embedding and their buckts in cache = em.init(cache_file) # initializing your cache file